MicrosoftDocs/architecture-center/docs/microservices/design/compute-options.md

 - Use [Azure Red Hat OpenShift](/azure/openshift) to deploy fully managed OpenShift clusters.
 Azure Red Hat OpenShift extends Kubernetes.
 Azure Red Hat OpenShift is jointly engineered, operated, and supported by Red Hat and Microsoft.

-- Other options, such as Docker Enterprise Edition, can run in an cloud-computing environment on Azure.
+- Other options, such as Docker Enterprise Edition, can run in a cloud-computing environment on Azure.
 You can find deployment templates on [Azure Marketplace](https://azuremarketplace.microsoft.com).

 ### Use Kubernetes APIs